wollemat/stardust/README.md

 <p align="center"> <img src="./doc/icon.png" alt="icon" width="100" height="100" /> </p>

 # Stardust

-Stardust is a simulation that models the transits of up to 3 planets in front of a star.
-This simulation is aggregated into a video file and an image file showing the transit.
+Stardust is a simulation that models the transit of an exoplanet in front of a distant star.
+The simulation takes the ingress of the planet, the egress of the planet and the limb darkening effect of the star into account.

 ## Getting Started